Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Litter: Low.

-Uses: Ornamental, hedge, xeric garden.
+Uses: Ornamental, hedge, low water (xeriscape) garden.

 Comments

 This plant is a member of the Creosote Bush family (Zygophyllaceae).
-Creosote Bush is one of the hardiest plants in the desert and is thought to live for over one hundred years.

 There are desert locations with rainfall amounts too low for this plant to survive on its own.